 - Friends of Trees (All ages): Volunteers of all ages and abilities are welcome to help greenify Portland by planting trees.
 Just dress for the weather and wear sturdy shoes!
 Parents must accompany youth ages 15 and younger.

-- Portland Parks & Recreation Stewardship Opportunities (Various ages): Help keep your local park looking lovely by planting, mulching, removing invasive species, and just generally making things look nice.
+- Portland Parks & Recreation Stewardship Opportunities (all ages): Help keep your local park looking lovely by planting, mulching, removing invasive species, and just generally making things look nice.
+Unless otherwise noted, all events are family-friendly, and they encourage parents to volunteer with their children.